croct-tech/plug-js/docs/quick-start.md

 These are just a few of the many questions you can ask based on anonymous information automatically collected by the SDK.

+> 🛡️ We embrace privacy by design
-> Croct does not automatically collect sensitive information that can identify the user, such as GPS coordinates or
+> We do not automatically collect sensitive information that can identify the user, such as GPS coordinates or
 > values entered in fields.
 We have [open-sourced the SDK](https://github.com/croct-tech/sdk-js) as an effort to bring
 > more transparency about data collection.